AljanScholtens/aljanscholtens.nl/content/blog/2016-02-01-pups-geboren/index.en.md

 header_title_gradient: false
 ---

 Last January 8, the puppies were born from Venna.
-A beautiful Heidewachtel van <a href="http://www.westpolderjagers.nl/site/hoofdindex.php?Sid=9&Gid=5">de Westpolderjagers</a>.
+A beautiful Heidewachtel van [de Westpolderjagers](http://www.westpolderjagers.nl/site/hoofdindex.php?Sid=9&Gid=5).
 8 puppies, of which 5 females and 3 males.
 We may bring home a female in March.

 A week ago we went to see the little puppies.

 <!-- Gallery -->
-{{<photos footnote="" >}}
+{{<photos footnote="">}}
 2.jpg | | 40
 3.jpg | | 60
 4.jpg | | 60